Khidir Hamza

-Khidir Hamza (خضر حمزة) is an Iraqi atomic scientist who worked for Saddam Hussein's nuclear programme in the 1980s and early 1990s.
+Khidir Hamza (خضر حمزة) is an Iraqi atomic scientist who worked for Saddam Hussein's nuclear program in the 1980s and early 1990s.
 Following the Gulf War, he left Iraq in 1994 and went into exile in the United States.
-He provided testimony to Western intelligence agencies suggesting that Hussein's weapons of mass destruction programmes were active and ongoing.
-However, claims of active WMD programs including nuclear weapons have since been invalidated, and his self-described role as the former head of Iraq's nuclear weapons programme has been discredited.
+He provided testimony to Western intelligence agencies suggesting that Hussein's weapons of mass destruction programs were active and ongoing.
+However, claims of active WMD programs including nuclear weapons have since been invalidated, and his self-described role as the former head of Iraq's nuclear weapons program has been discredited.

 Education

 Hamza first came to the United States in the 1960s, attending the Massachusetts Institute of Technology after being recommended by Abdul Jabbar Abdullah, a prominent Iraqi scientist and an alumnus of MIT himself.
 He later attended Florida State University, obtaining a degree in nuclear physics.
 He intended to stay permanently in America, but following the 1968 coup, Khidir heard about how families of relatives living overseas were arrested and reportedly tortured.
 Fearing for his parents and threats from Mossad and the PLO for turning down an offer to develop nuclear bombs for the PLO (the person who approached him for the job was allegedly assassinated by the Mossad in 1978 in Paris), he applied for his return.